-If you're looking for the best microSD cards you can buy today, then you’re in the right place.
-We’ve carefully selected the top microSD flash memory cards that you can use in smartphones, cameras, drones and even games consoles, like the Nintendo Switch.
+With so many options available, identifying the best microSD cards on the market is no easy feat.
+But we’ve carefully selected the top microSD flash memory cards that you can use in smartphones, cameras, drones and even games consoles, like the Nintendo Switch.

-One of the best microSD cards allows you to easily expand the capacity of many devices.
-But it’s not as straightforward as just packing a bunch of gigabytes into a small memory card – with capacities of up to 1TB available.
+MicroSD cards allow you to easily expand the capacity of many devices.
+But it’s not as straightforward as just packing a bunch of gigabytes into a small memory card.

 The best microSD cards also need to offer high speeds.
 These are essential when you’re moving large files to and from the card.
 This is especially the case when you’re recording video in Ultra HD (4K) resolutions.
 Your device will be writing a lot of data and you’ll need ample space for it.